sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ok.
 Remember, this is not high art, this is improv.
 You are *playing* to find out what happens.

-Here are 3 gems to come back to whenever you don't know what to say next.
+Here are 5 gems to come back to whenever you don't know what to say next.

  * Portray a fantastic world
  * Fill the characters' lives with adventure
  * Ask the players
  * Refer to your moves for ideas
+ * Drive towards your next point in the *Good Bank*

 Firstly, **portray a fantastic world**.
 Deckahedron World is about characters who have decided to take up an adventure in the hopes of some